pengzhao001/Mice_Data_Management_System/README.md

 MySQL, Apache, PHP, JavaScript

+## Background:

+Dr. Terasa Lever's group in MU School of Medicine log the results of animal experiments with a traditional paper-based way, which makes searching and visualization of data very hard.
+What's more, the hand-written data is error-prone and hard to maintain.

 ## Description:

-A user-friendly web-based research data collection, collection, and management platform was developed for Dr. Teresa Lever's group using PHP/JavaScript with a MySQL database.
-This platform can be used to log in research data in the formats of text and video.
+A user-friendly web-based research data collection and management platform was developed using PHP/JavaScript with a MySQL database.
+This platform supports logging research data in text and video formats.
+The data can be visualized in different ways to help Dr. Lever's group identify patterns in the experiment results.

 ## Contributors (in alphabetical order):